Plessey Woods Country Park & The Visitors Centre

 Exploring the park

-within the park but off path riding or mountain
+within the park but off path riding or mountain biking is not

-dog walkers are encouraged to keep dogs under control and to be considerate towards
+encouraged to keep dogs under control and to be considerate towards

-other park users by clearing away dog faeces
+other park users by clearing away dog faeces into the bins

 The visitor centre

-from Christmas Day and Boxing Day) and school holidays, all year
+Day and Boxing Day) and school holidays, all year round.
+It's a

-available, including three self-guided trails around the country
+including three self-guided trails around the country park, and